MicrosoftDocs/azure-devops-docs/docs/pipelines/artifacts/build-artifacts.md

 * * *

 > [!NOTE]
-> If you are using a `deployment` task you can use `$(Agent.BuildDirectory)` variable to reference your build artifacts.
+> In case you are using a `deployment` task, you can then reference your build artifacts by using `$(Agent.BuildDirectory)` variable.
 See [Agent variables](../build/variables.md#agent-variables) for more information on how to use predefined variables.

 ## Tips